efrecon/tmdb-events/README.md

 The ultimate goal of this project is to generate [iCalendar] files with one-day events for selected celebrities.
 The project contains a series of POSIX shell scripts to collect and select data, and then generate calendars.
 Information is collected from data at [the Movie DB][tmdb].
-You will need to [request] for API key if you want to run those scripts by yourself.
+You will need to [request] for an API key if you want to run those scripts by yourself.
 Available online is only a [calendar][person-fr] in French, with celebrities related to France.
 This calendar is re-generated twice a week and contains one-day events for 10 days before and 10 days after the generation date.
 Regeneration uses a one-time [dump](#automated) of a selected subset from [TMDB][tmdb].